Nadal too tough for Federer, reaches 12th French final

 But for all the anticipation, in the event it was Federer’s winning streak that gave way — with no little brutality.

-“It’s incredible, congratulations to Roger,” Nadal said on court at the end.
-“It’s incredible to play at that level aged 37.
+“I don’t find any sparring partners... playing like Federer.
+There are no two people like Federer on this planet.
+Luckily, actually,” Nadal said.
+“It’s incredible, congratulations to Roger... incredible to play at that level aged 37.

 To do so, however, he may need to beat world number one Novak Djokovic who himself is on 15 Grand Slam titles.
 The Serb meets Austrian fourth seed Dominic Thiem later on Friday.